jwhite37/csc253Project/REPORT.md

 Before engaging in this project we did a quick review of some literature on the subject, much of it at this point older but still enlightening.

 One example that illustrates how some of this research was done in the past is out of the International Journal of Human-Computer Studies `Novice Programmer Errors:Language Constructs and Plan Composition` from 1994.
 In this study the authors looked at 80 students enrolled in introductory level programming classes split into groups of 20.
 Each group was enrolled in a different class in 4 different languages (C, Fortran, Pascal, and Lisp).[1]
-This study looked at two faces of programming:
+This study looked at two facets of novice programming errors:

 - Plan Composition - Measuring the understanding of problem solving, such as how two parts of a problem can be composed to solve the whole.
 - Language Constructs - Measuring the understanding of a languages semantics and syntax.